Union-Find - Recursion Causes StackOverflow in Production

-- Path compression flattens the tree during find — future finds on same nodes are O(1).
+- Path compression flattens trees during find

 Imagine a school with 1,000 students.
 On day one, everyone is a stranger — each student is their own 'friend group'.
 As the year goes on, students become friends and their groups merge.
 Union-Find is a data structure that answers two questions blazing fast: 'Are these two students in the same friend group?' and 'Merge these two groups into one.'
 That's it.
 Every graph connectivity problem is secretly this same question at scale.